Tuhinm2002/house-price-advanced/README.md

 # house-price-advanced
-Kaggle competition 36 % Leaderboard
+Kaggle competition in the top 36 % Leaderboard